Written by Tim McGonigle, PT

 Mitigating osteopenia and osteoporosis is a concern for women of all ages and for many elderly men.
 It is estimated that 54 million Americans have significant deficient bone density and that 2 million osteoporotic related fractures occur in the US annually.
 Fractures lead to prolonged inactivity, which leads to the accelerated multisystem degenerative changes that we all must fight as we age.
 This is why it is said that fractures related to falls are the leading cause of death in people over 65.
 They set into motion a downward spiral of pain, fear of mobility, medication use, physical inactivity, social isolation and stimulating sensory deprivation so that all our systems rapidly decay.

 We are frequently asked about the risk/benefit of hormone replacement therapy and osteoporosis medications vs lifestyle changes and exercise in the effort to mitigate the inevitable osteoporotic changes that occur in our society with aging.
-While it is clearly out of our expertise and practice act to express an opinion regarding pharmacological options, we are pleased to pass along the encouraging links to Belinda Beck’s, Ph.D.’s interviews as she discussed her research on exercise and bone health (links can be found at bottom of article).
+While it is clearly out of our expertise and practice act to express an opinion regarding pharmacological options, we are pleased to pass along the encouraging links to Belinda Beck, Ph.D.’s interviews as she discussed her research on exercise and bone health, and other new insights emerging from recent research in the microbiology and physiology fields regarding the subject.
+(Links can be found at bottom of article)

 Level of risk can be mitigated with proper preparation.
 Even old tissues and systems can adapt to new stresses if given time and the ramp-up is slow.
 Science shows that it takes healthy tissues and systems 12-16 weeks to establish good tolerance for a new activity or demand.
 It is common for participants to tell us it took them 4, 6, 9, 12 or 14 months to feel they had fully adapted to our high-level training sessions.
 It has been our experience that if the training is ramped up too quickly, even participants utilizing good technique develop sore tendons and joint structures no matter where they are on the health/degradation scale.
 If unchecked, tissue breakdown can occur that requires an interruption in the routine, often leading to failed onboarding into our program.
 This is why we require all new participants in our gym and group exercise programs to engage with one of our therapists for an evaluation and guidance, and to either work with their therapist one-on-one, train independently in the gym or in the beginning afternoon sessions for at least 6-8 weeks prior to jumping into our more aggressive morning sessions.
 The same will be true for our new osteoporosis and osteopenia mitigation program.